-Your student will earn credit toward his or her degree, learn and build skills for a future career, be able to put an impressive experience on a resume, learn a new language or continue studying one, experience a new way of living and learning, step out of a comfort zone, and learn skills they would not otherwise learn.
+Your student will earn credit toward his or her degree, learn and build skills for a future career, be able to put an impressive experience on a resume, learn a new language or continue studying one, experience a new way of living and learning, step out of a comfort zone, and learn skills he or she would not otherwise learn.
 Studying abroad is a transformational experience for students.

 A recent study of graduation rates showed that CU-Boulder students who study abroad graduated at the same speed as students who did not study abroad.
-Your student can earn credit toward his or her degree while studying abroad, including major, minor, certificate, core, and elective credit.
+Your student can earn credit toward his or her degree while studying abroad, including major, minor, certificate, core, and elective credits.
 Ideally, your student will start planning at least a year in advance.

 The cost of studying abroad varies by program.
 Some programs are similar (sometimes less!) to the cost of studying in Boulder, and others are more.